 This option allows to undo all processing steps and to re-display one region in its original form.
 The corresponding file will be re-loaded.
 Therefore, do not remove the disk with the experimental data!
-With [File - Origina/Accept Preferences Active Windowl individual preferences of the window are deleted and the current preference of the programme will be loaded.
-File - [Origina/Accept Preferences Active Windowl deletes also the preference of the peak fit of loaded projects.
+With [File - Original/Accept Preferences Active Window] individual preferences of the window are deleted and the current preference of the programme will be loaded.
+[File - Original/Accept Preferences Active Window] deletes also the preference of the peak fit of loaded projects.
 The active window accepts the current preferences of the programme.
+Design settings are not transferred.
 The charge correction of the activated window (selected with [Modify - Charge Correction Active Window]) is not changed.
 Also, the charge correction valid for all windows (selected with [Batch Processing - Charge Correction all Windows]) is not changed.